History of the Haudenosaunee: Sports and games

+17th century

 Beaver Wars

 Beginning in 1609, the League engaged in the decades-long Beaver Wars against the French, their Huron allies, and other neighboring tribes, including the Petun, Erie, and Susquehannock.
 Trying to control access to game for the lucrative fur trade, they invaded the Algonquian peoples of the Atlantic coast (the Lenape, or Delaware), the Anishinaabe of the boreal Canadian Shield region, and not infrequently the English colonies as well.
 During the Beaver Wars, they were said to have defeated and assimilated the Huron (1649), Petun (1650), the Neutral Nation (1651), Erie Tribe (1657), and Susquehannock (1680).
 The traditional view is that these wars were a way to control the lucrative fur trade to purchase European goods on which they had become dependent.
 Starna questions this view.

 Recent scholarship has elaborated on this view, arguing that the Beaver Wars were an escalation of the Iroquoian tradition of "Mourning Wars".
-This view suggests that the Iroquois launched large-scale attacks against neighboring tribes to avenge or replace the many dead from battles and smallpox epidemics.
+This view suggests that the Haudenosaunee launched large-scale attacks against neighboring tribes to avenge or replace the many dead from battles and smallpox epidemics.

 In 1628, the Mohawk defeated the Mahican to gain a monopoly in the fur trade with the Dutch at Fort Orange (present-day Albany), New Netherland.
 The Mohawk would not allow northern native peoples to trade with the Dutch.
-By 1640, there were almost no beavers left on their lands, reducing the Iroquois to middlemen in the fur trade between Indian peoples to the west and north, and Europeans eager for the valuable thick beaver pelts.
-In 1645, a tentative peace was forged between the Iroquois and the Huron, Algonquin, and French.
+By 1640, there were almost no beavers left on their lands, reducing the Haudenosaunee to middlemen in the fur trade between Indian peoples to the west and north, and Europeans eager for the valuable thick beaver pelts.
+In 1645, a tentative peace was forged between the Haudenosaunee and the Huron, Algonquin, and French.

 In 1646, Jesuit missionaries at Sainte-Marie among the Hurons went as envoys to the Mohawk lands to protect the precarious peace.
 Mohawk attitudes toward the peace soured while the Jesuits were traveling, and their warriors attacked the party en route.
 The missionaries were taken to Ossernenon village, Kanienkeh (Mohawk Nation) (near present-day Auriesville, New York), where the moderate Turtle and Wolf clans recommended setting them free, but angry members of the Bear clan killed Jean de Lalande and Isaac Jogues on October 18, 1646.
 The Catholic Church has commemorated the two French priests and Jesuit lay brother René Goupil (killed September 29, 1642) as among the eight North American Martyrs.